Codeinwp/visualizer/readme.txt

 = 1.4.2 =
 * Fixed remote CSV uploading issue when allow_url_fopen option is disabled in php.ini
+* Replaced flattr image on widget and added donate link to plugin meta data

 = 1.4.1.1 =
 * Removed CSV parser escape constant to prevent warnings which appears when PHP 5.2.x or less is used